gosuri/aws-vpc-terraform-post/README.md

 }
 ```

-The `provider` block defines what provider to build the infructure for, Terraform has support for various other providers like Google Compute Cloud, DigitalOcean, Heroku etc. You can see a list of supported providers on the [providers page](https://www.terraform.io/docs/providers/index.html)
+The `provider` block defines the configuration for the cloud providers, aws in our case.
+Terraform has support for various other providers like Google Compute Cloud, DigitalOcean, Heroku etc. You can see a full list of supported providers on the [terraform providers page](https://www.terraform.io/docs/providers/index.html).

-`resource` block defines the resource being created.
-The above example creates a VPC with a CIDR block of `10.128.0.0/16` and attaches a Name tag `airpair-example`, you can read more about various other parameters that can be defined for ```aws_vpc``` on the [aws_vpc resource documentation page](https://www.terraform.io/docs/providers/aws/r/vpc.html)
+The `resource` block defines the resource being created.
+The above example creates a VPC with a CIDR block of `10.128.0.0/16` and attaches a `Name` tag `airpair-example`, you can read more about various other parameters that can be defined for ```aws_vpc``` on the [aws_vpc resource documentation page](https://www.terraform.io/docs/providers/aws/r/vpc.html)

-Parameters accepts string values which that can be [interpolated](https://www.terraform.io/docs/configuration/interpolation.html) when wrapped with `${}`.
+Parameters accepts string values that can be [interpolated](https://www.terraform.io/docs/configuration/interpolation.html) when wrapped with `${}`.
 In the ```aws``` provider block, specifying ```${var.access_key}``` for
 for access key will read the value from the user provided for variable ```access_key```.

-You will see extensive usage of interpolation in the rest of this guide.
+You will see extensive usage of interpolation in the coming sections of this guide.

 Provisioning your VPC
 ---------------------

-Running `terraform apply` will create the VPC by prompting you to to input AWS access key and secret key, the output should look like look like the below.
+Running `terraform apply` will create the VPC by prompting you to to input AWS access and secret keys, the output should look like look like the below.
 For default values, hitting `<return>` key will assign default values defined in the `variables.tf` file.

 ```sh
 $ terraform apply